4A-50/OSVU/README.md

 ![OSVU Banner](https://imgur.com/jSxu49k.png "OSVU")

-Open Source Virtual Universe, is a VR MMORPG where u can travel this universe to play on different planets (different servers) and basic do anything you want.
+Open Source Virtual Universe, is a VR MMORPG where u can travel this universe to play on different planets (different servers) and do anything you want!
+From playing mini games with friends, to exploring a planet, to fighting of waves of enemys (AI or real people) for some sweet loot!

 ## Road Map
 Want to see whats planned for the game?
 [Check Out Our Roadmap!](https://app.gitkraken.com/glo/board/XeTm5ecC6AAPsU5b "RoadMap")